Board Of Directors

-Karen E. Andrews is currently SVP, Legal and Business Affairs of Hachette Book Group in New York.
+Karen E. Andrews is currently SVP and General Counsel for the March of Dimes.
 Previously Karen was the General Counsel and Corporate Secretary of BBDO Worldwide, Inc. where she was responsible for the management of the legal activities of over 150 individual operating units throughout the world.
 Prior to joining BBDO Worldwide, Ms. Andrews was Associate General Counsel and Director of Television Business Affairs at Time Inc. Ms. Andrews began her career in law as a Litigation Associate at the New York law firm of Weil, Gotshal & Manges where she specialized in Entertainment Litigation.
 Ms. Andrews graduated cum laude from the University of Vermont with a Bachelor of Science degree in biology and earned her law degree, cum laude, from Temple School of Law.
 Ms. Andrews is a member of the American Bar Association and the New York State Bar Association.
 In 1998, Ms. Andrews co-founded the Multiple Myeloma Research Foundation with Kathy Giusti.

 David L. Lucchino

 Co-Founder, President and Chief Executive Officer

 David is the Co-founder, President and Chief Executive Officer of Frequency Therapeutics.
 He has over 20 years of entrepreneurial experience and has played an integral role in launching, building and operating many successful companies in the life sciences and other innovation sectors.
 Previously, David was the President and Chief Executive Officer of Entrega Bio, a PureTech Health company developing an innovative capsule technology to make injectable substances available orally.